cloud infrastructure

 • Backup servers for critical services

-Here's a production-ready logging configuration:
+Here's a production-ready JSON logging configuration:

 log_format api_json escape=json